petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/message-bus.md

 * [Using Asynchronous Messaging](./message-bus/using-asynchronous-messaging.md) shows how to configure a destination and send messages asynchronously to it.
 This is the simplest way to send messages.

-* [Using Default Synchronous Messaging](./message-bus/using-default-synchronous-messaging.md) demonstrates a message sender blocking until one listener responds to the message *or*, if no listener responds, until the message times out.
+* [Using Default Synchronous Messaging in Previous Versions](./message-bus/using-default-synchronous-messaging-in-previous-versions.md) demonstrates a message sender blocking until one listener responds to the message *or*, if no listener responds, until the message times out.

-* [Using Direct Synchronous Messaging](./message-bus/using-default-synchronous-messaging.md) shows a message sender blocking on sending a message until *all* listeners receive the message.
+* [Using Direct Synchronous Messaging in Previous Versions](./message-bus/using-default-synchronous-messaging-in-previous-versions.md) shows a message sender blocking on sending a message until *all* listeners receive the message.

 ## Tuning Performance